 These four pillars form the basis of my leadership work, and each one is equally important.

 They complement and build upon each other to develop you into the best possible leader you can be.

 Remember, you can’t accept yourself until you know yourself.
 You can’t manage yourself until you accept yourself.
 And when you’ve mastered those three things, you’ll be able to develop yourself in a laser-focused way that energises and inspires you and those around you.

-My new online course Find the Real You launches at the end of October 2019, and is based on this self-leadership model.
+My new online course Find the Real You is now open for bookings, and is based on this self-leadership model.
 With a limited number of spaces available, they will be offered on a first come first served basis.

 Andrea helps you regain your inner confidence so you can be the real you, and flourish as a leader.
 Get her FREE Inner Guide to Finding the Real You and take the time to reflect, improve your awareness and improve your confidence.